kroa38/hmb3150/README.md

 in msmtrpr :  place the correct email after "from", place the correct user, and password in hook.sh : place your email after the "mutt -s" command

+The packages can be installed only if the directory /tmp/hdd/root/opt exist !!! create it manually.

 usefull package to install with the command > ipkg install name of package